effekt-lang/effekt/examples/features/adts.effekt.md

   } else { false }
 ```

-A pattern match with `match` consists of one or more clauses delimited by `case`.
-There is an exhaustivity check such
+A pattern match (initiated with the keyword `match`) consists of one or more clauses delimited by `case`.
-that you need to handle all cases of the scrutinee.
-Pattern guards, starting with `and`, can be used to refine matches
+There is an exhaustivity check helping you to handle all cases of the scrutinee.
+Pattern guards, starting with `and`, can be used to refine matches with further conditions that evaluate to a `Bool`.
-with further conditions that evaluate to a `Bool`.
-Optionally, like with `if` expressions, a `match` expression can be
-followed by an `else` branch.
+Optionally, like with `if` expressions, a `match` expression can be followed by an `else` branch to provide a default case.
 Instead of an `else` branch in a `match` expression, you may also use a wildcard pattern
 (`case _ => ...`).

 ```effekt:repl